dariodematties/Dirichlet/README.md

 # Dirichlet Distribution and its Processes

 This project counts on all the code for generating and plotting Dirichlet distributions and their related processes.
-All the code is in: [GNU Octave](https://www.gnu.org/software/octave/) programming language for scientific computing.
+All the code is in: [Python 3](https://www.python.org/download/releases/3.0/) and [GNU Octave](https://www.gnu.org/software/octave/) programming language for scientific computing.

 ## Getting Started